matsengrp/phip-flow/README.md

     nextflow run matsengrp/phip-flow -profile docker

 Note: the [Dockerfile](docker/Dockerfile) contains all the required dependencies.
-Add the `-profile docker` to enable the containerised execution to the example command line shown below.
+Add the `-profile docker` to enable the containerized execution to the example command line shown below.